 Not only is it important to wash garden lettuce thoroughly, but it’s just as important to store it properly too.
 Individual lettuce leaves can be placed on paper towels and rolled up prior to placing them in resealable Ziploc bags or simply place them directly in the plastic bag instead.
 Carefully push out the air before sealing the bag and place the bag in the refrigerator.

 Always make sure that lettuce is dry prior to storing in the refrigerator.
 Also, keep lettuce away from fruit, which gives off ethylene gas.
 Lettuce will typically store this way with no ill effects for six to eight days.
 Keep in mind, however, that some types of lettuce, such as Romaine and Iceberg, are generally better if eaten right away.

 Knowing how to clean and store garden lettuce improves the taste and quality of your salad dishes.
-More importantly, however, knowing how to clean lettuce ensures good health.
+More importantly, knowing how to clean lettuce ensures good health.